kigawas/minichain/README.md

 # How to implement

+## Find peers
-This repo is using [Kademlia algorithm](https://github.com/bmuller/kademlia) for finding peers via UDP and syncing blockchain via TCP.
+This repo is leveraging [Kademlia algorithm](https://github.com/bmuller/kademlia) for finding peers via UDP and syncing blockchain via TCP.

-You can create a UDP server and a TCP server listening at the **same port**.
-When you have found peers by Kademlia, directly connect to that IP and port to start syncing blockchain data.
+You can create a UDP server and a TCP server listening at the **same port** to simplify the logic.
+When it's found peers by Kademlia, our node just directly connects to that IP and port to start syncing blockchain data.

+## Sync blocks
 A simple example about syncing the latest block:

 1. Sending `REQUEST_LATEST_BLOCK` message to a peer or peers.